aufziehvogel/ansible-roles/nginx-passthrough/README.md

   folder names
 - `nginx_passthrough_server_name`: The server DNS name to which nginx should listen
+- `nginx_passthrough_target_host`: The hostname to which nginx should relay the traffic
 - `nginx_passthrough_target_port`: The target port of your service to which nginx should relay the traffic